 “Everybody was safe,” she said.

-An early morning Feb.
-8, 2011, fire significantly damaged People’s Park, which first opened in December 2008.
-Five inches of water was left standing on the ground after firefighters knocked down the blaze.
+significantly damaged People’s Park, which first opened in December 2008. on the ground after firefighters knocked down the blaze.

-But instead of just fixing the damage and reopening right away, the owners – Dan and Jim Taylor – decided to expand to the second floor instead.
+But instead of just fixing the damage and reopening right away, the owners – Dan and Jim Taylor – instead.
 People’s Park also has city approvals for rooftop dining.

 “We have been talking about expanding for a long time, but we were trying to save money to do it,” Dan Taylor told Waukesha Patch in April.
 “We would have had to close the restaurant to expand but because of the fire, we had the opportunity because we are down.
 We can use the opportunity while we are down to expand then we don’t have to shut it down in the future.”